prudhvi193/Generating-real-time-Indian-movie-news-and-publishing-the-data-using-Ansible-and-AWS/README.md

 AWS_ACCESS_KEY_ID=AKIAQGSGI*********
 AWS_SECRET_ACCESS_KEY=ScBxDindD4ddVEMLSJi+1**********

-## Steps while developing application
+## Steps involved in developing and configuring the application

 ### I) Developed a Flask application for generating real time Indian movie news from a 3rd party NEWS API
 * Designed the application for fetching top news related to the Indian Movie industry and also daily news articles from different news categories